POLS 249/SOC 266/HSTCMP 249:

 In addition, you will complete several regular Writing Responses.
 A Writing Response is two short paragraphs, typically between three and five sentences each, that requires you to discuss a reading, lecture, film, or guest speaker from the previous week.
 Specific prompts will be provided.
 You will submit your Writing Responses on Canvas.

 Midterm Paper.
 Instead of a midterm exam, you will complete a Midterm Paper based on a one-hour interview with a worker.
 The paper must be submitted prior to class on Monday, February 3.
-Your paper should summarize your interview, and provide context about the worker and their job by incorporating three independent secondary sources.
+Your paper should summarize your interview, and provide a list of the questions you asked.
+Your questions should be based on research specific to the person's job, and you must cite at least two independent secondary sources demonstrating that you prepared for the interview.
 Sources can include both contemporary news articles and academic articles and books.
-The paper must have a minimum word count of 1,000 words.
+The paper must have a minimum word count of 1,000 words (roughly four pages).
 Further instructions will be provided, as well as suggested questions for the interview.
 You will submit your Midterm Paper on Canvas.

 Final Exam.
 The in-person final exam will cover all material from the course, and will test for students' knowledge of key topics, themes, and concepts.
 A study guide will be provided beforehand, along with a list of potential exam questions.